- Spatial Extension

 The second step toward isotropy is to objectify visual sensations as experimental observations.
 Vast quantities of complex visual information are described in the scientific literature of experimental physics.
 There are millions of pages carefully recording how laboratory conditions are controlled, samples prepared, equipment arranged and data presented.
 Laboratory reports all have some dependence on visible objects like dials, meter-needles, cathode-ray tubes, printer output, computer screens, etc. These visual details are then included in analysis that ultimately produces a measurement of something.

 Thus the experimental process objectifies visual sensations and often reports them as some property of a particle.
-For an isotropic space, talk of dynamic quarks is replaced by discussing the dynamics of atoms, molecules and Newtonian particles.
+For an isotropic space, talk of dynamic quarks is replaced by discussing the dynamics of atomic, molecular and Newtonian particles.

 Third, Describe Atoms using Lengths

 Next we step-back and refocus the description on particles that are larger than quarks, starting with atoms.
 Then lengths can be well-defined and used to determine Cartesian coordinates.
 Also sub-atomic variations in leptonic quark distributions may be averaged, and cancelled-out.
 Leptonic quarks represent chromatic sensations, so colors are smeared-out of the description of atoms.
 That is, red and green sensations cancel each other, and likewise for yellow and blue.
 When considered all together, the quarks in atoms are collectively greyish or colorless.
 So for isotropic descriptions, colors are not attributed to atoms based on their dynamic quarks.
 Instead, dynamic characteristics like velocity and acceleration are determined by measuring lengths.
-Then chromatic terms may be freely redefined to convey other meanings.
+And chromatic terms are free to convey other meanings.

 For example in the laboratory, red plastic insulation on a wire often means that it is connected to a positive electrode.
 But this meaning is obtained by convention, not from the quark content of positive electrodes or red plastic.
-Instead, the ‘color’ of an atom is explained by the color of photons coming from the atom.
+Instead, the ‘color’ of the atoms in the plastic insulation is explained by the red color of photons coming from the atoms.

 Fourth, Describe Photons using Wavelengths